 Although charter schools enroll/identify a higher percentage of special education students, school districts are responsible for most students requiring the most intensive and costly services.

-In 2017-18, more than 95% of the students requiring the most extensive special education services, those costing more than $25,000 per student, were educated by or through a school district.
+In 2020-21, which is the latest year for which data are available from PDE, more than 93% of the students requiring the most extensive special education services, those costing more than $26,718 per student, were educated by or through a school district.

 A 2016 PSBA study of PDE charter school enrollment data found that school districts paid charter schools more than $100 million more for special education than charter schools reported spending on special education.
+By the 2020-21 school year, that overpayment had grown to $185 million.
 It should be noted that under the charter school law, charter schools are not obligated to use these special education revenues for special education purposes and there is no mechanism for school districts to seek repayment of unused funds.

 The goal was to create a more accurate funding system where special education resources were targeted to schools with the highest special education costs and address concerns with the potential incentive for over-identification of students needing special education.